-Vouth Work Ireland's members are the largest providers of youth work services to young LGBTQI+ people in Ireland with over 800 young people participating in 48 groups each week1.
+/outh Work Ireland's member youth services are the largest providers of youth work services to young LGBTQI+ people in Ireland with over 800 young people participating in 48 groups each week1.
 Our work is informed and guided by the principles and values of youth work and all activities are supported by trained and professional youth practitioners.
-Engagement with Youth Work Ireland member services staff reveals a specific and unique way of working with LGBTQI+ people based on sound youth work values and principles and embedded within Youth Work Ireland's Integrated Youth Services Model2.
+Engagement with Youth Work Ireland member services staff reveals a specific and unique way of working with LGBTQI+ people based on sound youth work values and principles and embedded within Youth Work Ireland's Integrated Youth Services Model LGBTQI+ Youth Work Model of Practice.